 How to spot and avoid copycat websites

-Ever come across a site that looks legit, but there’s something not quite right?
+Ever come across a site that looks legit - but something feels off?
 Unfortunately, copycat websites do occur.

-It sounds scary, but with a bit of savvy know-how, you can ensure you avoid falling victim to copycat scams like this.
+It might sound scary, but with a bit of savvy know-how, you can avoid falling victim to scams like these.

 How can I spot a copycat website?

-1. Look for 'https' in the web address - and avoid ‘Unsecured’ sites
+🔒 1.
+Look for 'https' in the web address - and check for the padlock symbol

 The easiest way to spot a scam or unofficial website is if they don't have 'https' in their web address.

-HTTPS (Hypertext Transfer Protocol Secureindicates the authentication of a website, and ensures protection for the privacy and integrity of any data exchanged To be authenticated for 'https', a trusted third party needs to sign server-side digital certificates to ensure the site's security.
+HTTPS (Hypertext Transfer Protocol Secure) indicates the authentication of a website, and ensures protection for the privacy and integrity of any data exchanged.
+To be authenticated for 'https', a trusted third party needs to verify the site’s security.

-Sometimes scam sites will have a lot of paid ads in Google search results (which you can identify by looking for the ‘Ad’ text next to the result).
-While this in itself is absolutely fine, a legitimate company will also likely show at the top of the organic results for their brand name.
+Sometimes scam sites will have a lot of paid ads in Google search results (which you can identify by looking for the 'Ad' text next to the result).
+While there's nothing wrong with having lots of paid ads, a genuine company will usually appear near the top of the organic (non-advert) results too.

 If you discover a company by an ad, and you're not sure of their authenticity, you can always Google the brand name too – and click on the top result that is NOT marked as Ad.

-A lot of copycat websites just scrape official website’s content – but this doesn’t always carry across the elements of the design and functionality.
+A lot of copycat websites just scrape (copy) official websites’ content – but this doesn't always carry across the elements of the design and functionality.
 Does some of the formatting and design look incorrect?
 Does it seem to have trouble loading?

 Of course, this text will be hidden, but you can start by looking in the small print on the homepage for text like 'not affiliated with any government body'.
 You can also check the contact details and see if they match the country where the company is registered.